-DSB recruits, and, to the degree possible, hires counselors with a master's degree in Rehabilitation Counseling or other closely related degree.
+DSB recruits, and, to the degree possible, hires counselors with a Master's Degree in Rehabilitation Counseling or other closely related degree.
 DSB implements individual education plans for existing personnel to be retrained to meet certification standards for Certified Rehabilitation Counselor (CRC) and Licensed Professional Counselor (LPC).
 Counselors have seven years to meet CSPD requirements from date of hire.

 Effective July 1, 2019, all DSB vocational rehabilitation counselors were reclassified as either grade level GS06 Rehabilitation Counselor or GS08 Certified Rehabilitation Counselor.
 The GS08 Certified Rehabilitation Counselor classification requires CRC certification.
-According to state Office of Personnel Management (OPM) requirements, DSB now advertises for a GS08 position with the preferred qualification being a master's degree in Rehabilitation Counseling and CRC certification.
-State hiring policy authorized by OPM allows DSB to hire graduates with bachelor's degrees in Rehabilitation for GS06 positions when there is no suitable applicant with a master's degree with the condition the person will seek and obtain a master's degree in Rehabilitation Counseling within seven years of employment and will meet CRC certification or become eligible to sit for CRC certification within one year of receipt of the master's degree.
-Internships are available to students in the rehabilitation programs across the State in FY 2017, DSB had one intern to include 1 female.
-One Caucasian female was from the Masters in Rehabilitation Counseling program from University of Arkansas at Fayetteville.
+According to state Office of

+Personnel Management (OPM) requirements, DSB now advertises for a GS08 position with the preferred qualification being a Master's degree in Rehabilitation Counseling and CRC certification.
+State hiring policy authorized by OPM allows DSB to hire graduates with Bachelor's degrees in Rehabilitation for GS06 positions when there is no suitable applicant with a Master's degree with the condition the person will seek and obtain a Master's degree in

+Rehabilitation Counseling within seven years of employment and will meet CRC certification or become eligible to sit for CRC certification within one year of receipt of the Master's degree.
+Internships are available to students in the rehabilitation programs across the State.
+DSB did not have any interns in FY 2019.

-As of the December 2019 DSB Board meeting, the CSPD status is as follows: Field Services Administrator-Noncertified; 5 VR Counselors with CRC.
-4 VR Counselors anticipating taking CRC exam October 2018.
+As of the December 2019 DSB Board meeting, the CSPD status is as follows: Field Services Administrator-Non certified; 5 VR Counselors with CRC.
+1 VR Counselor anticipating taking CRC exam Spring 2020.
 1 VR Counselors with LPC.
 4 currently enrolled in CRC Master's level program.
-6 pending enrollments in a CRC Master's level program and 4 Area Managers with CRC.
+6 pending enrollment in a CRC Master's level program and 5 Area Managers with CRC.

-4. Staff Development.
+4. Staff Development